thomas-t-huynh/card-game/README.md

       - There may not be a lot of early yugioh cards that have draw phase action.
     - Implementation could involve user only allowed to click their deck to draw a card.
 We could track the amount of actions users can do in the manager and update it base on the phases.
 - Something I notice is that each phase will allow players to select different cards.
 Or this may even happen during a card effect.
 Having a map that shows what is allowed to intereact with might prove to be helpful down the road.

+- It's starting to look like each phase needs their own listeners.
+The event handlers are growing a lot bigger so I may need to make a class for each phase.